fzi-forschungszentrum-informatik/cartesian_ros_control/pass_through_controllers/README.md

 stop is resolved.

 ### What happens when you stop the program?
-This stops all ROS-controllers and preempts the current trajectory execution.
+This stops all ROS-controllers and aborts the current trajectory execution.

 ***
 <!--